 The Council does not have any bylaws in place for the keeping of poultry, however it is expected that they should not cause a nuisance by way of odour, flies, noise or trespassing onto neighbours’ and surrounding properties.

-Do not dispose of the carcass in a rubbish, recycling or organics bin.
+Do not dispose of the dog in a wheelie bin.

-If you find a dog with a Council dog registration disc/tag, phone the Council on the phone number on the tag.
-The operator will ask for the dog's disc/tag number and will then make contact with the owner or their agent.
+If you find a dog with a Council dog registration disc/tag, call us on 03 941 8999 and we will make contact with the owner.
 It is recommended you don't try to contact the owner yourself even if you have the owner's details.

 To be reported to the NZ Transport Agency (NZTA) by phoning 0800 444 449.

 Dead animals on private property are the responsibility of the landowner.
 The Council will not collect the dead animal or dog from a private property.